cs-si-ucr/CS12_Fall_2018/CS012/Midterm/Practice1.md

       a string date, the current date of attendance
     * Stores a list of students that have signed in to class today
       * Students have an integer ID and a name
     * Has a function that adds students to the attendance sheet.
-Each Student enrolled **must be unique**, no duplicate sign-ins!
+Each student enrolled **must be unique**, no duplicate sign-ins!
     * Has a function that evaluates if the class is cancelled.
 A class is cancelled when the number of signed in is less than 20% of the total number of students enrolled.
     * Has a function that clears the attendance sheet for the next session